USA

 Triads

-Marco taught Michael about 1 month ago
+Marco taught Michael 3 months ago

 Marco Flores and Michael Walling practiced guitar techniques and discussed music theory concepts.
 They worked on specific song parts, including riffs and turnarounds, and analyzed the structure and timing of Led Zeppelin's "The Crunge."
 They scheduled their next meeting for Tuesday to continue their practice.